tlienart/tlienart.github.io/src/pages/csml/mtheory/matinvlem.md

 @test inv(E + u*v') ≈ iE - (iEu*(v'*iE))/(1+dot(v, iEu))
 ```

-(Recall that invertible matrices are dense among square matrices so that using randomly generated matrices for $A$, $D$, $E$ and $G$ is unlikely to cause problems).
+(Recall that invertible matrices are dense among square matrices so that using randomly generated matrices for $E$ and $G$ is unlikely to cause problems).

-Interestingly [Tim Holy](https://github.com/timholy) has written a simple little package for this called [`WoodburyMatrices.jl`](https://github.com/timholy/WoodburyMatrices.jl).
+Interestingly [Tim Holy](https://github.com/timholy) has written a simple  package for this called [`WoodburyMatrices.jl`](https://github.com/timholy/WoodburyMatrices.jl).

 ```julia
 using WoodburyMatrices